-Term Definition iPhysician constiliant A physician who contracts with the Administration to complete eligibility reviews of PAS assessments. institutionalization A need for the level of care typically provided in an institution, like a skilled nursing facility or Intermediate Care Facility.
+Term Definition A physician who contracts with the Administration to complete eligibility reviews of PAS assessments.
+Immediate risk of A need for the level of care typically provided in an institution, like a skilled nursing facility or Intermediate Care Facility.

 Program Legal Authorities

 ARS 36-550

 ALTCS ARS 36-2936(I)

 AAC R9-28-303